-- presented an incorrect Solution. - challenged Impossible, and an opponent presented a correct Solution.

-- as Third Party on a Now challenge, did not present a Solution, but the Challenger did present a correct Solution. - as Third Party on an Impossible challenge, did not present a Solution, but the Mover did present a correct Solution. - 2.
+- presented an incorrect Solution. - challenged Impossible, and an opponent presented a correct Solution. - as Third Party on a Now challenge, did not present a Solution, but the Challenger did present a correct Solution. - as Third Party on an Impossible challenge, did not present a Solution, but the Mover did present a correct Solution. - 2.
 A correct Challenger or Mover scores 6. - 3.
 The Third Party scores 6 if that player: - presented a correct Solution after an Impossible challenge; - presented a correct Solution after a Now challenge and the Challenger did not present a correct Solution. - did not present a Solution after a Now Challenge, and the Challenger did not present a correct Solution. - 4.
 The Third Party scores 4 if that player: - did not present a Solution after an Impossible challenge and the Mover did not present a correct Solution. - presented a correct Solution after a Now challenge and the Challenger also presented a correct Solution. - C. After the last cube from Resources is moved to the playing mat and no one challenges Impossible, points are awarded as follows. - 1.
 Any player who writes a correct Solution scores 4. - 2.
-Any player who does not write a correct Solution scores 2. - D. A player who is absent for a shake scores -2 for that shake. - XI.
-Time Limits - A. Each task a player must complete has a specific time limit as listed below.
+Any player who does not write a correct Solution scores 2. - D. A player who is absent or arrives after the Goal-setter has rolled the Resources for a shake scores -2 for that shake.

+XI.
+Time Limits

+A. Each task a player must complete has a specific time limit as listed below.
 The oneand two-minute time limits are enforced with the timer.
-If a player fails to meet a deadline, he loses one point and has one more minute to complete the task.
-If he is not finished at the end of this additional minute, another one-point penalty is imposed, and he loses his turn or is not allowed to complete the task.
+If a player fails to meet a deadline, they lose one point and have one more minute to complete the task.
+If they are not finished at the end of this additional minute, another one-point penalty is imposed, and they lose their turn or are not allowed to complete the task.